 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Before, when a patient would come in with abnormal heart relaxation, the meaning or risk of this was unknown.
-Now we know that abnormal relaxation (diastolic dysfunction) is not an innocent bystander.
-It translates into higher death rates and should not be ignored.
+“Before, when a patient would come in with abnormal heart relaxation, the meaning or risk of this was unknown,” he says.
+“Now we know that diastolic dysfunction is not an innocent bystander.
+It translates into higher death rates and should not be ignored.”